antmicro/grabthecam/README.md

 #### Create a converter and assign it to the camera

-When you set a `FrameConverter` for the `CameraCapture` object, it can return frames in format, which you can easily open (e.g. RGB).
+When you set up a `FrameConverter` for the `CameraCapture` object, it can return frames in a format which you can easily open (e.g. RGB).

 `FrameConverter` is a base, abstract class.
 To assign the converter, choose `Raw2YuvConverter`, `Raw2BayerConverter` or `AnyFormat2bgrConverter`.
-You can also add your own converter.
-See the instruction for it in [Extending raw frame converters
+You can also add your own converter - see the instructions in the [Extending raw frame converters
 ](#Extending raw frame converters) section.

-- `Raw2YuvConverter` uses the [cv::cvtColor][cv_colors] method, adjusted to YUV format.
-You have to pass [color space conversion code][cv_colors] for your YUV format and optionally datatype for a destination matrix.
+- `Raw2YuvConverter` uses the [cv::cvtColor][cv_colors] method, adjusted to the YUV format.
+You need to pass [color space conversion code][cv_colors] for your YUV format and optionally datatype for a destination matrix.
 The default type is `CV_8UC3`, which means the output will have three layers (R, G, B) with 8 bits unsigned type.
-- `Raw2BayerConverter` uses [cv::demosaicing][cv_colors] method.
+- `Raw2BayerConverter` uses the [cv::demosaicing][cv_colors] method.
 It also needs the conversion code and the type of the destination matrix.
 - `AnyFormat2bgrConverter` is the most generic one.
 It's very similar to the `Raw2YuvConverter` but allows you to adjust `nChannels`.

 You can find more information about color conversion in OpenCV in the [cvtColor function documentation](https://docs.opencv.org/3.4/d8/d01/group__imgproc__color__conversions.html#ga397ae87e1288a81d2363b61574eb8cab).